 So, what are the general literary estimates for the cultures of the periods of these miracles?

 Well, we can neatly divide the 5 miracles into pre-Classical and Classical times (even though "Classical" is seen as a mythical term nowadays).
-The first three miracles of Moses, Joshua, Isaiah will fall in the 1400-700 bc range and therefore be considered 'pre-Classical' (pre-Greek and pre-Roman, so to speak).
-The second two--miracles associated with the time of Jesus--would fall into "Classical" times (i.e., Greeco-Roman).
+The first three miracles of Moses, Joshua, Isaiah will fall in the 1400-700 BC range and therefore be considered 'pre-Classical' (pre-Greek and pre-Roman, so to speak).
+The second two--miracles associated with the time of Jesus--would fall into "Classical" times (i.e., Greco-Roman).

 Let's consider first the Old World cultures.